danielfred1129/energy-healing-keystone/README.md

 ####Create a folder for your project

-$ mkdir energy-healing-keystone
+$ mkdir node-keystone

-$ cd energy-healing-keystone
+$ cd node-keystone

 ####Run the generator